QuantEcon/lecture-source-py/source/rst/parallelization.rst

 Now try adding parallelization and see if you get further speed gains.

+You should not expect huge gains here because, while there are many independent tasks (draw point and test if in circle), each one has low execution time.

+Generally speaking, parallelization is less effective when the individual tasks to be parallelized are very small relative to total execution time.

+This is due to overheads associated with spreading all of these small tasks across multiple CPUs.

+Nevertheless, with suitable hardware, it is possible to get nontrivial speed gains in this exercise.

 For the size of the Monte Carlo simulation, use something substantial, such as ``n = 100_000_000``.